-Advertising Hall of Famer Linda Kaplan Thaler is responsible for some of America’ s most famous and award-winning advertising campaigns, including the Aflac duck and the hilarious “Yes, Yes, Yes” commercials for Clairol Herbal Essences.
-She has composed jingles that are among the industry's gold standard, including “I Don’ t Wanna Grow Up, I’m a Toys ‘R’ Us Kid,” and “Kodak Moments."
+Advertising Hall of Famer Linda Kaplan Thaler is responsible for some of America’s most famous and award-winning advertising campaigns, including the Aflac duck and the hilarious “Yes, Yes, Yes” commercials for Clairol Herbal Essences, as well as America’s longest running jingle, “I Don’t Wanna Grow Up, I’m a Toys ‘r Us Kid.”

 Linda’s talents have earned her the prestigious Matrix Award, the Advertising Woman of the Year Award, the Muse award, and is one of Ad Age’s “Most Influential Women in Advertising.”
 Most recently, Linda earned the Clio’s Lifetime Achievement Award, the first time a woman has ever received this honor.